 Although the responsible person and the willful failure tests have to be met for the trust fund recovery penalty to apply, once the penalty is assessed, the person held responsible has the burden of disproving these two elements.

 If you are behind on your payroll taxes, DO NOT meet with the IRS on your own.
 You need to hire a specialist who knows how to handle these cases.
-Contact IRS Hostage Tax Experts and let’s get to work.
+Contact Tax Hostage team of tax experts and we will guide you through this process.